 As you can see, there is some overlap between the two different styles based on if you have average arm length combined with either short or long torsos.
 However, for the most part, this table offers some suggestions around which style you might want to try to optimize first.

-In order to understand what ‘short’, ‘average’, and ‘long’ mean, Dr. Hales provides the following guidelines (measured in inches):
+In order to understand what ‘short’, ‘average’, and ‘long’ mean, Dr. Hales provides the following guidelines (measured as a percentage of your overall height):

 When you’re measuring your proportions, here is how you should measure: